What It's Like to Work Here

 At High Point Regional our commitment to the highest quality healthcare for our patients is matched only by our commitment to providing our employees with an outstanding work environment.

-All High Point Regional Health System campuses are tobacco free.
+All High Point Regional Health campuses are tobacco free.
 Use of any type of tobacco product by patients, visitors and employees is prohibited both inside and outside of the hospital facilities.

 Ever Seen a Purple Cow?

 Through Target Excellence, the customer service program at High Point Regional, the highest employee recognition is a "Purple Cow" Award.
 And just what is a Purple Cow?
 Based on the book by the same name, author Seth Godin defined Purple Cows as those people or businesses that do something "remarkable, phenomenal and flat-out unbelievable" to exceed customers' expectations.
-High Point Regional Health System employees that go beyond their job descriptions, demonstrate selfless acts, accept inconveniences and persist to meet a perceived customer need will be recognized as Purple Cows.
+High Point Regional Health employees that go beyond their job descriptions, demonstrate selfless acts, accept inconveniences and persist to meet a perceived customer need will be recognized as Purple Cows.